dar5hak/dar5hak.github.io/content/blog/making-of-site.md

 I picked the brilliant [Recursive](https://www.recursive.design/) font for body text.
 I tried it on headings too, and it looked so good that I dropped the whole blockiness idea.
 Now this site uses Recursive for everything.

-The only remnants of the old design are the animated avatar on the home page and the site logo.
+The only remnant of the old design are the animated avatar on the home page.
 I couldn't help it.

+### Update 2020-09-28

+After publishing the site online, I found myself writing some serious blog posts, and Recursive didn't seem to fit the image of 'serious'.
+But I was cautious about adding multiple fonts since Recursive offered so much in one font resource.

+After reading some typography advice from [Erik D. Kennedy](https://learnui.design/blog/) and [Jeremiah Shoaf](https://www.typewolf.com/), I decided to try a different approach.

+Some experimentation with Google Fonts led me to the final choice: [Rokkitt](https://fonts.google.com/specimen/Rokkitt) for headings and menus, [Asap](https://fonts.google.com/specimen/Asap) for body text and [Overpass Mono](https://fonts.google.com/specimen/Overpass+Mono) for code.
+The combination of these was about a third the size of Recursive, so I was happy with the performance as well.

+I would use the better-matching [Overpass](https://fonts.google.com/specimen/Overpass) for body text, but unlike its monospaced counterpart, it [doesn't have](https://github.com/RedHatOfficial/Overpass/issues/83) the Indian Rupee sign ₹.

+I even added a nice light color scheme, which looks even better than the dark one with the new typography.

 ## Performance